 The Annual Midwestern Conference of Parasitologists (AMCOP) is a regional affiliate of the American Society of Parasitologists.
 Our annual conference provides for a gathering of parasitologists and students of parasitology to provide informal discussion of research and teaching in parasitology and the advancement of the best interests of parasitology.
 This conference is open to all interested persons, regardless of place of work, residence, or affiliation in other recognized societies.
 There are three categories of membership, Emeritus, Regular and Student.
 Annual dues are required from members (Emeritus and Regular: $20, Students: $10) and a registration fee is charged during registration at the annual conferences.

-Our 2019 meeting is scheduled to take place at Minnesota State University, in Mankato, MN, and is tentatively scheduled June 6 - June 9, 2019.
+Our 2019 meeting is scheduled to take place at Minnesota State University, in Mankato, MN, and is scheduled for June 6–8, 2019.

 AMCOP confers three major awards during its annual meeting to the student participants.
 These are the Chester A. Herrick Award, sponsored by Eli Lilly & Co. for the best poster/demonstration of parasitological research; the George A. LaRue Award for the best oral presentation of parasitological research, and the Raymond M. Cable Award for the best presentation given by an undergraduate student.